Survey on Adversarial Attack and Defense for Medical Image Analysis: Methods and Challenges: Medical Adversarial Defenses

-Current research on adversarial pre-processing for robust medical segmentation systems is still lacking and time-consuming.
-To this end, Liu \textit{et al.} \cite{liu2020defending_D23} proposed a low-cost image compression-based method to eliminate image-level adversarial perturbations against biomedical segmentation models.
+Current research on adversarial pre-processing for robust biomedical segmentation systems is still lacking and time-consuming.
+To this end, Liu \textit{et al.} \cite{liu2020defending_D23} proposed a low-cost image compression-based method to eliminate image-level adversarial perturbations against biomedical segmentation.
 In particular, a fine-grained frequency refinement approach is utilized to redesign the quantization table in JPEG compression-based pre-processing.
 Moreover, the optimized quantization step constraints are carefully set to prioritize defense efficiency and also compensate for the accuracy reduction caused by quantization errors.
 Furthermore, Le \textit{et al.} \cite{le2022efficient_D65} introduced a learnable adversarial denoising method by utilizing the U-Net \cite{ronneberger2015u} as the defender model.
-The defender model first pre-processes the input medical images before feeding them into the subsequent medical segmentation models that are required to be effective for both clean examples and adversarial examples.
+The defender first pre-processes medical images before feeding them into the subsequent biomedical segmentation models that are required to be effective for both clean examples and their adversarial counterparts.